LeoLoupos/Node-Mongo-REST-API/README.md

 # NodeJS Rest API with Express , MongoDB , JWT and multer

-A simple NodeJS Rest API with Express , MongoDB , JWT and multer.
+A template for NodeJS Rest API with Express , MongoDB , JWT and multer.

 - The packages I use:
   - joi for data validation